Rkeramati/Module-0/README.md

 * Task 0.4: Modules
 * Task 0.5: Visualization

+For detailed testing instructions, see [`testing.md`](testing.md)

 ### Task 0.5 Deliverables
-Add the image here along with the parameters that your used.
+Add the required image here along with the parameters that you used.